-- Imprisonment in a county jail for not more than one year, or
+- Imprisonment in a county jail for not more than one year

 Excerpts from Section 13700 of the California Penal Code and 6211 of the California Family Code:

-For the purposes of this subdivision, “cohabitant” means two unrelated adult persons living together for a substantial period of time, resulting in permanency of relationship.
+"'Domestic Violence' means abuse committed against an adult or a minor who is a spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has had a dating or engagement relationship.
+For the purposes of this subdivision, 'cohabitant' means two unrelated adult persons living together for a substantial period of time, resulting in some permanency of relationship.
 Factors that may determine whether persons are cohabiting include, but are not limited to:

-- Whether the parties hold themselves out as husband and wife.
+- Whether the parties hold themselves out as spouses

 Title IX of the Education Amendments of 1972 is a federal civil rights law that prohibits discrimination on the basis of sex in any education program or activity that receives federal funding.